 Set a clear salary band for the role at the outset and ensure that candidates are vetted for their salary expectations for the role.
 It may be that their target salary is more or less once they understand the duties and responsibilities.
 Doing so should prevent protracted negotiations and the candidate feeling undervalued.

-If you are working with a recruitment agency, you already have an advantage as they wouldn’t have put forward a candidate whose salary expectations are way above what you can offer.
+If you are working with a recruitment agency, you already have an advantage as they wouldn't have put forward a candidate whose salary expectations are way above what you offer.

-We often advise clients that one thing has to give – the salary or the candidate.
-However, in some circumstances (where the disparity with market rates isn’t too high), benefits and perks such as career progression, flexible working, or performance-related bonuses can make all the difference.
-Make sure you take the time to understand what motivates that candidate.
+We often advise clients that one thing has to give - the salary or the candidate.
+However, in some circumstances (where the disparity with market rates isn't too high), benefits and perks such as career progression, flexible working, or performance-related bonuses can make all the difference, Make sure you take the time to understand what motivates that candidate.

 Ensure all decision makers have time in their diaries in advance to make quick decisions on candidates.
 An offer should ideally be made within 24 hours and a maximum of 48 hours.